 - Comments Papers and Communications

-Brief Papers report sufficiently interesting new theories and/or developments on previously published work in neural networks and related areas.
+Brief Papers report sufficiently interesting new theories and/or developments on previously published work in neural networks and related learning systems.
 For example, brief papers may report an extension of previous results or algorithms, innovative applications of a known approach to interesting problems, brief theoretical results, etc. The contribution should be conclusive and useful.
-Usually a brief paper will not exceed 6 pages of formatted text in the IEEE two-column style.
-Please see the “Page Limits and Over Length Page Charge” in the next Section.

 Comments Papers and Communications are short articles which may be commenting on an error one has found in, or a significant disagreement one has with, a previously published paper.
 Typically, a comments paper is assigned to the same Associate Editor who handled the published paper being commented on.
 If the Associate Editor who was handling the previously published paper is no longer available, the Editor-in-Chief will assign the comments paper to another Associate Editor whose expertise closely matches the paper’s topic.
 Comments papers and communications should comprise a significant contribution of interest to the TNNLS readership.
 The authors of the original paper may be invited to submit a rebuttal.
 A comments paper should be as concise as possible and will not exceed 3 pages formatted in the IEEE two-column style.